Cook Over a Campfire

 But there are reasons to know how to cook over open flames and to have the right equipment to do so.
 Extended power outages come to mind.

 I remember as a kid a hurricane hit our area and left us without power for 2 weeks.
-We had an electric stove, so mom had to cook in the fireplace.
+We had an electric stove which was no longer operational, so mom had to cook in the fireplace.
 We ate a lot of grilled cheese sandwiches those 2 weeks.
 At least we had that...

 But things are different today, and it's pretty easy to incorporate cook wear into your daily routine that can work over the stove, as well as over the fire.